gmvoit/just-the-docs/descriptions/FittingData.md

 and reduces to $\pi/2$ for $\alpha = 2$.

 {: .note}
-Be aware that emission measure is sometimes defined in the literature as an integral of $n_e n_{\rm H}$ over volume rather than an integral along a line of sight.
-It is then proportional to a quantity called the "normalization" in models of X-ray emission.
+Be aware the integral of $n_e n_{\rm H}$ over volume (rather along a line of sight) is sometimes called an "emission measure."
+In the **ExpCGM** framework, that volume integral is called an "emission normalization" and is defined among the *Cumulative Profiles* described below.

 #### Line Intensity